 She resides in Lee’s Summit, Mo., with her husband, Randy, and they have two grown children.

-As director of information services for the Aircraft Electronics Association, Aaron Ward works with all departments and members to service their information needs.
-Ward manages the AEA website, servers, email, network, equipment for the AEA International Convention and Trade Show and Regional Meetings, video editing and production, mobile apps, as well as the association’s EEDirect members-only marketplace for buying, selling and comparing prices on thousands of parts.
+As director of operations for the Aircraft Electronics Association, Aaron Ward works with all departments and members to service their operation needs.
+Ward manages the AEA websites, servers, email, network, equipment for the AEA International Convention and Trade Show and Connect Conferences, video editing and production, mobile apps, as well as the association’s EEDirect members-only marketplace for buying, selling and comparing prices on thousands of parts.

 Before coming to the AEA in 2008, Ward worked more than seven years at Penton Media Inc., where he twice received the CEO Award of Excellence for increasing revenue and reducing costs as a digital products engineer.
 He also served in various positions for Applebee’s International, LabOne (now Quest Diagnostics) and Flightware Solutions.

-Ward resides in Kansas City, Mo., with his wife, Sherry.
+Ward resides in Oak Grove, Mo., with his wife, Sherry.
 They have three grown daughters and have two sons, Matthew and Lukas.